Psychedelic Assisted Therapy

 MDMA and psilocybin are different in how the impact and assist the person in accessing depression or trauma.
 It is important to look for a therapist who can support you in understanding this difference between different drugs, and which one and the corresponding amount is right for you.
 It is also important that the people who you choose to work with know what they are talking about, not just from doing a course, but from experiencing first hand use of these medicines.

-Both psychiatry and psychotherapy are about the science of the mind.
-They have been crucial in getting us understanding ourselves and our experiences this far.
+Both psychiatry and psychology are about the science of the mind and they have been crucial in gaining understanding of ourselves and our experiences this far.
 Yet they are limited in their understanding of the emotional vulnerability of a client under the influence of psychedelics during a session.
 For this reason, ask about any sitters experience and look for someone who has had numerous sessions themselves.

 psychedelic experience